-NOTE: This approved Checklist will meet the requirement for a written authorization from the Secretary or agency head of the U.S. Government department or agency responsible for the program, or his or her designee.
-GOV(b)(2)(iii)(E) This transaction involves Government Furnished Equipment (GFE) To use (b)(2)(iii)(E) you must answer 'Yes' to the following questions: (1) Can you confirm that the GFE will not be provided to any foreign person?
-Yes No (2) Is the transaction pursuant to a contract with a department or agency of the U.S. Government?
-Yes No 15 CFR 740.11(b) and 758.1 of the EAR must be carefully reviewed.
+NOTE: This approved Checklist will meet the requirement for a written authorization from the Secretary or agency head of the U.S. Government department or agency responsible for the program, or his or her designee. ☐ GOV(b)(2)(iii)(E) This transaction involves Government Furnished Equipment (GFE) To use (b)(2)(iii)(E) you must answer 'Yes' to the following questions: (1) Can you confirm that the GFE will not be provided to any foreign person?
+Yes □ No (2) Is the transaction pursuant to a contract with a department or agency of the U.S. Government? □ Yes □ No 7 15 CFR 740.11(b) and 758.1 of the EAR must be carefully reviewed.
 (For a complete list of exemptions from the EEI filing requirement review 15 CFR 30.35 through 30.40 of the FTR.)
 Review the Mandatory Provisos section of this checklist; remove any inappropriate provisos and add any provisos associated with the specific circumstances under which GOV is being used.
-For completion by CEA/ACEA 7 Does this shipment require an AES filing?
-Yes No If yes, insert the following as a Mandatory Proviso: The Requestor must: n by CEA/A a.
-Notify transportation that this shipment requires an AES filing transaction b.
+Does this shipment require an AES filing?
+Yes No If yes, insert the following as a Mandatory Proviso: The Requestor must: a.
+Notify transportation that this shipment/hand-carry requires an AES filing transaction b.
 Request a copy of the AES filing document from transportation, and c.
-Forward a copy to the Center's Export Control Staff.
-CEA 8 To the best of my knowledge, all the federal regulatory conditions required for use of the exception have been successfully met: Yes No .
-If no, explain what is needed and notify the requestor that action on the request is suspended pending receipt of the required information: Click here to enter text.
+Forward a copy to the Center's Export Control Staff. d.
+Have the traveler retain a copy of the AES filing during travel, as hand-carry authority for US Customs For completion by CEA/ACEA 8 To the best of my knowledge, all the federal regulatory conditions required for use of the exception have been successfully met: \square Yes \square No If no, explain what is needed and notify the requestor that action on the request is suspended pending receipt of the required information: Click here to enter text.